 Week 3 - Alcoholics Anonymous.
 If you’re having trouble with alcohol and think that AA could help you then phone 1300 222 222 or see their website aa.org.au

 Week 4 - Narcotics Anonymous.
 If you have a problem with drugs of any kind, you can call the NA helpline on 03 9525 2833 or go online at navic.net.au.

 The 2018 VICYPAA Convention is on in Melbourne over this weekend, Feb 3rd & 4th see www.vicypaa.org Victorian Young People in Alcoholics Anonymous (VICYPAA) is a committee of AA members with less than 10 years sobriety, working in service together to hold fun events over a 12 month period and organise the annual VICYPAA convention.
 The primary purpose of VICYPAA is to stay sober and help other alcoholics achieve sobriety.

 Nar-Anon Family Groups are self-help support groups for families and friends of compulsive drug users.
 You can contact them on 02 8004 1214 or through their website

-Residents for Victoria Street Drug Solutions are a group of Yarra residents from Victoria Street and the surrounding streets, who are directly and personally affected by the high levels of public drug taking and illicit drug dealing within the precinct.
-They support the trial of a fixed position Medically Supervised Injection Centre (MSIC) to address the high levels of public drug taking; unacceptable rates of overdoses and fatalities; and the associated drug dealing, crime and risk to public health and safety.
+Residents for Victoria Street Drug Solution are a group of residents from the City of Yarra who are directly and personally affected by the high levels of public drug taking and illicit drug dealing within the Victoria Street North Richmond / Abbotsford precinct.
+They support the trial of a fixed position Medically Supervised Injection Centre (MSIC) to address...